-I recover estimates of Chapter 7 bankruptcy protection using a novel empirical strategy based on a fuzzy regression discontinuity (FRD) design that compares outcomes for filers with incomes just below the incomes cutoffs to qualify for Chapter 7 protection to outcomes for filers with incomes just above the cutoffs.
-The idea behind the RD design is that if access to Chapter 7 protection changes discontinuously at the income thresholds, then the causal impact of this access can be identified.
+I recover estimates of Chapter 7 bankruptcy protection using a novel empirical strategy based on a RD design that compares outcomes for filers with incomes just below the incomes cutoffs to qualify for Chapter 7 protection to outcomes for filers with incomes just above the cutoffs.
+The idea behind the RD approach is that if access to Chapter 7 protection changes discontinuously at the income thresholds, then the causal impact of this access can be identified.
 Intuitively, suppose that filers with incomes close to the cutoffs on either side are comparable in terms of the observable and unobservable (to the econometrician) determinants of debtors' outcomes (e.g., foreclosure), but that those just below the cutoff are more likely to receive Chapter 7 protection.
-Under this assumption, filers with incomes just above

-&lt;sup>37Married couples are allowed to file bankruptcy together with one petition.
+$^{37}$ Married couples are allowed to file bankruptcy together with one petition.
 Filing jointly means that the combined property and debts are all part of the same bankruptcy filing.

-$^{38}$ For the sub-sample of filers for which I found race data, 78% are white.
+&lt;sup>38For the sub-sample of filers for which I found race data, 78% are white.